averyrijos/about_avery_plus_resume/resume.md

 Currently stress testing and looking to implement the blueprint in production environments.

 ## Work Experience (Cont.)
-#### **Abbott Laboratories (Short-Term Contract) — January 2024 to March 2024**
+#### **Abbott oratories (Short-Term Contract) — January 2024 to March 2024**

 **Sr. Operations Analyst – FP&A (with Solution Architecture focus)**

-- **Designed** and optimized end-to-end financial reporting architecture for a global unit generating ~$45M in monthly revenue, building standardized pipelines for daily, weekly, and annual reporting that improved consistency, traceability, and scalability.
+- **Designed** and optimized end-to-end financial reporting architecture for a global unit generating ~$45M in monthly revenue, building standardized pipelines for daily, weekly, and annual reporting that improved consistency, traceability, and scaility.
 - **Integrated** disparate data sources (SAP, QAD, ISS, and internal systems) into a unified reporting framework, enhancing data quality and providing stakeholders with a single source of truth for strategic decision-making.
 - **Developed** robust reconciliation and validation frameworks (variance, sensitivity, scenario analyses) to ensure financial data integrity, aligning technical workflows with business objectives.
 - **Architected** reporting modules to clarify variances and business impacts, ensuring alignment with month-end close cycles and mitigating risks from currency fluctuations, intercompany transactions, and accrual adjustments.